24 Ways Employers Can Manage Stress at Work (Use Them Today)

 10) Employees should be able to conveniently change work hours when needed

-Allowing employees to have some control over their work schedule will reduce stress levels.
+Allowing employees to have some control over their work schedule will manage stress levels.
 A worker with schedule flexibility is better able to find work/life balance, and is generally happier, more productive and more engaged at work.

 For example, if an employee can choose when to start and finish work, they can be available for family needs, arrange to miss peak rush hour traffic, create time for exercise, etc.